ory/kratos-client-ruby/docs/V0alpha2Api.md

 ## submit_self_service_settings_flow

-> <SuccessfulSelfServiceSettingsWithoutBrowser> submit_self_service_settings_flow(flow, opts)
+> <SelfServiceSettingsFlow> submit_self_service_settings_flow(flow, opts)

 Complete Settings Flow

 Use this endpoint to complete a settings flow by sending an identity's updated password.
 This endpoint behaves differently for API and browser flows.
 API-initiated flows expect `application/json` to be sent in the body and respond with HTTP 200 and an application/json body with the session token on success; HTTP 302 redirect to a fresh settings flow if the original flow expired with the appropriate error messages set; HTTP 400 on form validation errors.
 HTTP 401 when the endpoint is called without a valid session token.
-HTTP 403 when `selfservice.flows.settings.privileged_session_max_age` was reached.
+HTTP 403 when `selfservice.flows.settings.privileged_session_max_age` was reached or the session's AAL is too low.
 Implies that the user needs to re-authenticate.
-Browser flows without HTTP Header `Accept` or with `Accept: text/*` respond with a HTTP 302 redirect to the post/after settings URL or the `return_to` value if it was set and if the flow succeeded; a HTTP 302 redirect to the Settings UI URL with the flow ID containing the validation errors otherwise. a HTTP 302 redirect to the login endpoint when `selfservice.flows.settings.privileged_session_max_age` was reached.
-Browser flows with HTTP Header `Accept: application/json` respond with HTTP 200 and a application/json body with the signed in identity and a `Set-Cookie` header on success; HTTP 302 redirect to a fresh login flow if the original flow expired with the appropriate error messages set; HTTP 403 when the page is accessed without a session cookie.
+Browser flows without HTTP Header `Accept` or with `Accept: text/*` respond with a HTTP 302 redirect to the post/after settings URL or the `return_to` value if it was set and if the flow succeeded; a HTTP 302 redirect to the Settings UI URL with the flow ID containing the validation errors otherwise. a HTTP 302 redirect to the login endpoint when `selfservice.flows.settings.privileged_session_max_age` was reached or the session's AAL is too low.
+Browser flows with HTTP Header `Accept: application/json` respond with HTTP 200 and a application/json body with the signed in identity and a `Set-Cookie` header on success; HTTP 302 redirect to a fresh login flow if the original flow expired with the appropriate error messages set; HTTP 401 when the endpoint is called without a valid session cookie.
+HTTP 403 when the page is accessed without a session cookie or the session's AAL is too low.
 HTTP 400 on form validation errors.
+Depending on your configuration this endpoint might return a 403 error if the session has a lower Authenticator Assurance Level (AAL) than is possible for the identity.
+This can happen if the identity has password + webauthn credentials (which would result in AAL2) but the session has only AAL1.
+If this error occurs, ask the user to sign in with the second factor (happens automatically for server-side browser flows) or change the configuration.
+If this endpoint is called with a `Accept: application/json` HTTP header, the response contains the flow without a redirect.
+In the case of an error, the `error.id` of the JSON response body can be one of:  `session_refresh_required`: The identity requested to change something that needs a privileged session.
+Redirect the identity to the login init endpoint with query parameters `?refresh=true&return_to=<the-current-browser-url>`, or initiate a refresh login flow otherwise. `security_csrf_violation`: Unable to fetch the flow because a CSRF violation occurred. `session_inactive`: No Ory Session was found - sign in a user first. `security_identity_mismatch`: The flow was interrupted with `session_refresh_required` but apparently some other identity logged in instead. `security_identity_mismatch`: The requested `?return_to` address is not allowed to be used.
+Adjust this in the configuration! `browser_location_change_required`: Usually sent when an AJAX request indicates that the browser needs to open a specific URL.
+Most likely used in Social Sign In flows.
 More information can be found at [Ory Kratos User Settings & Profile Management Documentation](../self-service/flows/user-settings).

 ### Examples